Best Kids Bikes: 10 Best Brands

 Easy, intuitive, and incredibly lightweight, woom bikes are meticulously designed to make bike riding as natural as possible.
 With every component specifically designed to fit the needs of small bodies, everything from the grips to the tires are selected with fit and efficiency in mind.

 The woom 2 (14”) and woom 3 (16”) bikes are the perfect first pedal bikes.
-If your child is a timid rider or has struggled to learn to ride on other bikes, the woom is the perfect solution!
+If your child is a timid rider or has struggled to learn to ride on other bikes, the woom will be a game-changer!

 Woom’s larger bikes have an evolved design that keeps riding simple and natural, but allows kids to get more adventurous and aggressive as they grow their skills.
-In addition to maintaining their light weight, the larger woom bikes feature a unique, adjustable-height stem to allow for kids to customize the height of the handlebars.
+In addition to maintaining their light weight, the larger woom bikes feature a unique, adjustable-height stem to allow for kids to customize the height of the handlebars as they grow.

 Priority Bicycles